okieraised/satellite-dynamic-report/README.md

 ```

 ## III.
 Running the app
+For local run, use pycharm and run the `app.py` file.
 The app is run on port 18050